ivanrff/AQI-by-EPA/README.md

 The increase in PM2.5 dominancy is probably due to the frequent wildfires that happened in the last two decades, added the fact that the other pollutants decreased in quantity.

 # Conclusion
-Working on this project was a valuable learning experience that helped me deepen my understanding of data analysis.
+Working on this project was a valuable learning experience that helped me deepen my understanding of data analysis and my my technical proficiency with real-world data.
 I had the opportunity to apply the full data science workflow—from cleaning and preprocessing raw data to uncovering meaningful patterns.

-As a first attempt, this project increased my technical proficiency with real-world data.